jmbertin/jmbertin/README.md

 [Ft_nm](https://github.com/jmbertin/Ft_Nm) - 42 school curriculum.
 It's a custom implementation of the UNIX nm command, designed to display the symbol table of ELF binaries.
 This project was developed as part of a UNIX programming assignment and replicates the core functionality of the GNU nm command (GNU Binutils for Ubuntu) v2.40.

+[Minitalk](https://github.com/jmbertin/Minitalk) - 42 school curriculum.
+It's a unique communication system built on UNIX signals.
+This lightweight server-client application allows for a simple and direct means of interprocess communication through customized handling of SIGUSR1 and SIGUSR2 signals.

 ----

 ### Security projects